Join the team! Be an Administrative Intern!

 This intern will take the lead in deciding how we convey information within Hillel.
 Examples of projects include making spinnies, designing and decorating the bulletin boards, making sure all advertising within Hillel is up-to-date, and updating the pictures on the walls.
 While working with the Engagement Director, they have the freedom to decide what to do with the Cohen Center spaces.
 They will also work with the Israel Affairs VP to maintain the Israel on Campus board, and work with any other board members or student leaders who wish to utilize Hillel space for promotion of their programs.

-Compose and maintain class lists for incoming Freshmen classes, adding to the list when students or staff learn of new incoming Jewish students.
-Research and reach out to synagogues and Jewish youth groups with large numbers of prospective students, and connect them with Engagement staff and interns.
+Compose and maintain class lists each class, adding to the list when students or staff learn of new incoming or currently enrolled Jewish students.
+Research and reach out to synagogues and Jewish youth groups with large numbers of prospective students, and connect them with Engagement Director and interns.
 Input incoming or prospective student information into a student database.
 This student should feel comfortable reaching out to external organizations across the spectrum of Jewish practice.